jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 If an iterator returned `{ done: true, value: 42 }`, the `for..of` loop would completely discard the `42` value and it'd be unavailable.
 For this reason -- to assume that your iterator may be consumed by such patterns as the `for..of` loop or its manual equivalent -- you should probably wait to return `done: true` for signaling completion until after you've already returned all relevant iteration values.

+//TODO Kyle: "For this reason, assuming your iterator may be consumed by such patterns as the `for..of` loop or its manual equivalent, you ..."?

-**Warning:** You can of course intentionally design your iterator to return some relevant `value` at the same time as returning `done: true`.
+**Warning:** You can, of course, intentionally design your iterator to return some relevant `value` at the same time as returning `done: true`.
 Don't do this unless you've documented that as the case, and thus implicitly forced consumers of your iterator to use a different pattern for iteration than is implied by `for..of` or its manual equivalent we depicted.

 ### Custom Iterators